If there’s one dietary ‘magic wand’ for your overall health, I believe it’s The Alkaline Mediterranean Diet!

 - The ‘classic’ Mediterranean diet is composed mostly of foods that are alkaline.
 These include plant foods and olive oil, which are more alkaline, with proportionally less protein and other acidifying foods.
 This classic diet is also rich in fresh antioxidants and vitamins, making it a nutritional magic wand for your body’s health.

-- Manios Y et.
+(2) Manios Y et.
 Al. Mediterranean diet as a nutrition education and dietary guide: misconceptions and the neglected role of locally consumed foods and wild green plants.
 Forum Nutr.
 2006;59:154-70.
 Department of Nutrition and Dietetics, Harokopio University, Athens, Greece.

-If you're interested in this blog post, you may also be interested in:
+If your interested in this blog post, you may also be interested in: